YoshihiroHigashinakagawa/Delay-tolerant-oritatami-binary-counter-with-bit-width-expandability-code/README.md

-# Delay-tolerant-oritatami-binary-counter-with-bit-width-expandability
+# Delay-tolerant-oritatami-binary-counter-with-bit-width-expandability-code
-Delay-tolerant oritatami binary counter with bit-width expandability
+This is the code of Delay-tolerant oritatami binary counter with bit-width expandability.